rh-pires/git-and-github/git_remote_repositories.md

 - It avoids creating unnecessary merge commits.
 - It creates a more readable and logical history.
 - It makes it easier to use commands like `git log`, `git bisect`, and `git blame`.

+> Note: When a project has multiple branches with several collaborators, having a linear history can help identify a bug.
+Having a log structure with many branches as a result of `git merge` can make debugging difficult and in those instances `git rebase` can be helpful.

 For more information, you can check out these resources: